Specialist landlord insurance

 • Unoccupied Property Insurance: most home insurance policies are invalidated after a property has been vacant for 30 or 60 consecutive days.
 Rental properties may be empty for this long between tenants and you’ll need unoccupied property insurance to secure them.
 To keep this cover valid, you may need to undertake regular check on the property.

-• Alternative Accommodation insurance: this covers the cost of temporary alternative accomodation if your rental property becomes unusable, for example as a result of a flood or fire.
+• Alternative Accommodation insurance: this covers the cost of temporary alternative accommodation if your rental property becomes unusable, for example as a result of a flood or fire.
 The cover should run up until your property is made habitable again and tenants are able to return.

-• Rent Guarantee: often part of legal expenses cover within landlordinsurance, rent guarantee insurance covers for unpaid rent after you have served an eviction notice.
+• Rent Guarantee: often part of legal expenses cover within landlord insurance, rent guarantee insurance covers for unpaid rent after you have served an eviction notice.
 It will also cover the cost of repossessing the property.
 Rent guarantee insurance offers peace of mind if your tenants hit financial difficulties and become unable to meet their rental payments.

 Who is landlord insurance for?